 In order to stay top-of-mind for the customers, we intentionally set the frequency of the ads to be higher than normal.
 This would mean that they would show up more often in people’s feeds – something that was more and more necessary the closer the event drew.
 Particularly at the BOF, this need to stay top-of-mind was essential to help in prompting any final ticket sales.

 Despite having worked on numerous events campaigns using Facebook, this campaign still surprised us with how powerful the platform is as a marketing channel…

 By the time the event came, London Comic Con had spent £9,980.86 on Facebook, and returned an incredible £132,069.00 – a return on ad spend of 13.23x!
 This not only allowed them to see a massive growth in ticket sales for the event compared to previous years, but also allowed them to make their marketing much more cost effective.
 What’s more, by outsourcing the marketing to us, they could get hours of their time back in their busy schedule, so that they could focus on managing other areas of the event instead.

 Results like these show that, with the right formula, Facebook can be an incredibly lucrative marketing channel for event owners.
-And at SA Agency, we’ve developed a proven, scalable formula for event owners looking for massive growth
+And at Public Nectar, we’ve developed a proven, scalable formula for event owners looking for massive growth